jantznick/blog/triathlon/index.md

   order: 4
 ---

-I am a person that writes stuff.
+I am a person that writes stuff about Triathlons.

 {% for key, value in races %}
 <h2>{{ key }}</h2>